-CCDC may use posters, phone calls, texts, emails, on-site digital and video monitors, or other available means to inform the community such as the Course Platform or Canvas, CCDC's online learning management systems.
+CCDC may use posters, phone calls, texts, emails, on-site digital and video monitors, or other available means to inform the community such as Canvas, CCDC's online learning management systems.

 It is important to note that DCSAs are not required to issue a TWN for every crime reported but must, at minimum, follow the campus safety guidelines on what may present a significant threat to the campus community.
-When making a decision, CCDC may consult with local law enforcement agencies and the national Operations team.
+When making a decision, CCDC may consult with local law enforcement agencies and the National Operations team.
 Whether the DCSA issues a TWN is determined on a case-by-case basis in conjunction with all facts surrounding the crime(s), including such factors as:

-The continuing danger to the graduate school community.
-TWNs should be released if the graduate school community is at risk of becoming victims of similar crimes, so it is important to evaluate whether the crime was a one-time occurrence or the result of a trend of reported crimes.
+- The continuing danger to the school community.
+TWNs should be released if the school community is at risk of becoming victims of similar crimes, so it is important to evaluate whether the crime was a one-time occurrence or the result of a trend of reported crimes. - The possible risk of compromising law enforcement efforts.
+The DCSA should consider law enforcement efforts when issuing a TWN, consulting with public authorities regarding the issuance of further TWNs so as not to compromise an ongoing investigation or other law enforcement efforts.